 Installing the Tools

-On your Omega, install a few filesystem tools by running the following commands:
+Since USB Kernel modules are pre-installed, on your Omega, install a filesystem tool by running the following commands:

 Connecting External Storage Device